 Extract of annual return

-As provided under Section 92(3) of the Act the extract of annual return in theprescribed Form MGT-9 is available on the website at www.hexaware.com and is alsoannexed as Annexure 5 to this report.
+As provided under Section 92(3) of the Act the extract of annual return in theprescribed Form MGT-9 is available on our website at www.hexaware.com and is alsoattached as Annexure 5 to this report.

 The company has received an order from the Company Law Board under section 2 (41) ofthe Companies Act 2013 for continuing January to December as its financial year.
 Hencethe Company will maintain its financial year from January 1 to December 31.